 Design and Features:

-Let’s compare some of the best WordPress membership plugins, so you can decide which one is the right choice for your site.
+Let’s compare some of the best WordPress membership plugins free and premium, so you can decide which one is the right choice for your site.

 MemberPress is the most complete WordPress membership plugin and comes with all the features you’ll need to create a powerful membership site with ease.
 Unlike other plugins, MemberPress lets you transform your existing website into a fully-featured membership site without hassle.

-All you need to do is install the MemberPress plugin on your existing site, enter your payment gateway details, setup your products, and start inviting your visitors to join your membership site.
+All you need to do is install the MemberPress plugin on your existing site, enter your payment gateway details, create different membership levels, set up your products, and start inviting your visitors to join your membership site.

 With MemberPress, you can restrict access to specific pages, posts, custom post types or any existing files from your regular visitors.
 The plugin integrates seamlessly with popular email marketing services, like AWeber, MailChimp, GetResponse, etc.

 MemberPress offers built-in support for payment gateways like PayPal, Stripe, and Authorize.net.
 You can also create dynamic pricing pages quickly and easily.
-The plugin also comes with several pricing page templates to create a unique look.
+This popular WordPress plugin also comes with several pricing page templates to create a unique look.

 The pricing starts at $129 per year for a single site license.